 God, the Sovereign Lord, is on His throne.
 He is never caught off guard.
-He is never surprized by anything that happens.
-But even with all of this being true, when it He approached His friend’s grave, Jesus wept.
+He is never surprised by anything that happens.
+But even with all of this being true, when He approached His friend’s grave, Jesus wept.

 It’s ok to express emotions.
 God created you in His image.
 God has emotions.
 God expresses His emotions in healthy ways.
 And you can, too.
 You should, too.

 Jesus didn’t just weep for Himself.
 He wept with His friends.
 Friends rejoice with friends who rejoice.
 And friends weep when friends weep.
 (Romans 12:15)

 And when your friends go through dark days, God, the Sovereign Lord, is still on His throne.
 He is never caught off guard.
 He is never surprised by anything that happens.
 As your friends weep, be like Jesus and weep with them.